dbolivar25/redis/README.md

-# Redis Server and Client
+# Redis Server and Client in Rust

-This project implements a Redis key-value store server and client in Rust.
-It provides a subset of Redis functionality, including basic operations like SET, GET, DEL, PING, and ECHO, with support for key expiration.
+This project implements a Redis server and client in Rust.
+It provides a subset of Redis functionality, including basic operations like SET, GET, DEL, PING, and ECHO, with support for key expiration and replication.

 ## Table of Contents